thoughtspot/thoughtspot.github.io/pages/complex_searches/about_filters_for_null.md

 ---
-title: [elephant]
+title: ["Filter on null, blank, or empty values"]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "Filtering on NULL and empty values is a special case. "
 sidebar: mydoc_sidebar
 ---
-# About filtering on null, blank, or empty values

 Filtering on null, blank, or empty values can be tricky if your data contains both of these.
 You can use this method to see what's really going on with these types of values, and to get the filtering behavior you want.

 ## How NULL and blank values are displayed